 Does the Division provide placement for clinical rotations?

 Yes.
 Our clinical education team assigns students to clinical placements that meet the requirements of the program.

-What degree do I need to have in order to enroll in the hybrid DPT program?
+What degree do I need to have in order to enroll in the DPT program?

 A bachelor’s degree or higher in any field except physical therapy is needed to enroll.
 It is permissible to apply before the bachelor’s degree is completed, but enrollment in the program will not be allowed until the bachelor’s degree is awarded.

-What documentation and forms are required to apply to the hybrid DPT program?
+What documentation and forms are required to apply to the hybrid pathway?

 Application decisions are typically made on a rolling basis.
 We encourage you to submit your application as early as possible.

 What is the minimum grade point average (GPA) for admission?